andreybondarb/Deeppavlov-NER-task-with-a-precomposed-synthetic-dataset/README.md

 # Deeppavlov-NER-task-with-a-precomposed-synthetic-dataset
-Training the NER BERT Deeppavlov neural network with a precomposed synthetic dataset.
+Training the Deeppavlov BERT neural network with a precomposed synthetic dataset for NER recognition in Instagram.